We all know a healthy nutrition is key for a healthier and more energetic lifestyle.

 Food Habits and Metabolic Health

-The food you eat provides your body with all the raw materials it needs to produce energy, create new cells and tissues, manufacture hormones, heal and repair itself.
+Your food provides your body with all the raw materials needed to produce energy, create new cells and tissues, manufacture hormones, heal and repair itself.

-In turn, this feeds into your metabolic health (pun intended), which plays an essential role in your overall health.
-By getting to know your metabolism, you’ll gain a better understanding of the personalized nutrition your body wants and needs.
+In turn, this feeds into your metabolic health (pun intended), which is essential to your overall health.
+By getting to know your metabolism, you’ll better understand the personalized nutrition your body wants and needs.

 When it comes to reaching your health goals - whether it be losing weight, enhancing fitness or increasing your energy levels, understanding how your metabolism plays into it will reveal the inner workings of your body.

 While it's easy to feel discouraged and lose steam, the trick is turning those big, intimidating goals into smaller, manageable steps.
-Breaking the steps down and tracking your progress weekly or monthly will show you the progress you're making, and you'll also feel inspired and motivated to keep going!
+Breaking the steps down and tracking your progress weekly or monthly will show you your progress, and you'll also feel inspired and motivated to keep going!

 There are three key factors to consider when it comes to food and metabolism: